Best 20+ New Year’s Vegan Family Meals

-Shopping for New Year’s Menu Ideas can be a long affair, requiring you to set aside a wide range of other chores and make time in your schedule.
+Shopping for Vegan Family Meals can be a long affair, requiring you to set aside a wide range of other chores and make time in your schedule.
 The challenge is while you are Vegan.
 What can Vegans eat during New Year’s time?
 Traditionally in Greece, we eat meat, a lot of meat.

 This New Year Eve and day is my first celebration as a Vegetarian, which means no meat of any kind.